 At Cloudflare, our company mission is to help build a better internet.
 We believe that the protection of our customers' and their end users' data is fundamental to this mission.

-The General Data Protection Regulation (GDPR) is a sweeping new European Union (EU) privacy law that comes into effect on May 25, 2018.
+The General Data Protection Regulation (GDPR) is a sweeping new European Union (EU) privacy law that came into effect on May 25, 2018.
 The GDPR harmonizes data privacy laws across the EU and mandates how companies collect, store, delete, modify and otherwise process personal data of EU citizens.
 It applies to any company that processes personal data of EU citizens, regardless of whether such company has any physical presence in the EU, or even whether it has any EU customers.

 If you have determined that you qualify as a data controller under the GDPR, and need a data processing addendum (DPA) in place with your qualifying vendors, we want to help make things easy for you.

 Our GDPR compliant DPA is available for your acceptance within the preferences page of your Cloudflare account.
 All you need to do is follow these instructions.

 We have prepared some FAQs on the GDPR that are available for your review below.